 What we are about:

-- Celebrating communities.
+- Celebrating connection.
 It’s a creative way to get to know neighbours.
-Which makes people feel proud.
+Which makes people feel proud of their community.

 - Wandering.
 This is a chance for people to explore their local area on foot, to see new places, or to see familiar places in a new way.